dart-lang/sdk/runtime/vm/service/service.md

 The _addBreakpoint_ RPC is used to add a breakpoint at a specific line of some script.

-If no breakpoint is possible at that line, the _201_ (Cannot set breakpoint) error code is returned.
+If no breakpoint is possible at that line, the _102_ (Cannot add breakpoint) error code is returned.

 Note that breakpoints are added and removed on a per-isolate basis.